I waited a long time for FreshDirect to serve my neighborhood.

 2

-The gentrification of Jackson Heights is really slow, if not in tectonic plate shift terms, really not soon enough for me, who moved in for the large affordable prewars, but then decried the lack of city amenities.
+The gentrification of Jackson Heights is really slow, if not in tectonic plate shift terms, really not soon enough for me, who moved in for the large affordable pre-wars, but then decried the lack of city amenities.
 The arrival of the first (and still only) Starbucks was a sign of arrival, not blight.
-I eagerly consumed the Times 'If You're Thinking of Living In' mentions (1996 and 2005) and New York Magazine’s attitude-laden versions (look at their change in tone from then to now).
+I eagerly consumed the Times 'If You're Thinking of Living In' mentions (1996 and 2005) and New York Magazine’s attitude-laden versions (look at their change in tone from then [subbasements for illegal immigrants] to now [Most Livable Neighborhoods in New York]).

 My wife and I bought an apartment in 1994, when we might have known - at a minimum known of - every young couple in similar socio-economic circles - not in my building, but in the whole neighborhood.
 Now we can regularly spot the extra-large wheels of the premier baby carriages, and yet....still no Queens Lager, no poetry slams, no warehouse conversions to lofts and no locally sourced, humanely treated, free range, fair trade, line caught, organically grown, environmentally sustainable products of any description.
 Yes, there is a farmer's market, and it is a wondrous thing, but in these depths of winter my enthusiasm for turnips and rutabagas is as fervent as ever, which is to say nonexistent.